eternalfame/django-social-share/README.rst

 Django Social Share
 ======================================

-Provides tempatetags for 'Tweet This', 'Share this on Facebook', and 'Share on Google+'.
+Provides tempatetags for 'Tweet This', 'Share this on Facebook', 'Share on Google+' and 'Share on VK'.

 Installation
 -------------

 ::

-    $ pip install django-social-share
+    pull django_social_share directory from github

 Add the app to ``INSTALLED_APPS``::